timmcca-be/slang-shaders/bezel/koko-aio/docs.md

         Note: To avoid burn-in effects, keep Light Falloff + Led power not too high.
     Colorize Bezel
-        Allow to add an amount of the ambient light over the bezel frame
+        Allow to add an amount of the ambient light over the bezel frame Colorization size
+        How much the ambient light should bleed over the monitor.
+        Pushing this too high would make it bleed over the tube.
+        This is not supported.
+    Back/Foreground image alpha blend
+        When displaying background or foreground images, ambient lights are shown on their transparent areas (alpha channel) Switching this you can choose if you want to emulate leds: under the image (0/mix) or over the image (1/add) Always colorize Back/Foreground image (add mode only) When "Back/Foreground image alpha blend" is set to 1/add, you can choose to always colorize the foreground image by a certain amount.
+        This can be used to produce big haloes all around the tube.
+        This internally works by adding the amount of your choice to the alpha channel of the foreground image.

+**Luminosity dependant zoom:**
+    On older CRT monitors, the picture gets bigger when the image was brighter.

+**Vignette:**
+    Will cause uneven brightness of the image, more at the center, less at the edges.

+**Spot:**
+    Simulates external light reflected by the monitor glass.

 **Aspect Ratio:**
     When using effects that need Retroarch aspect ratio option to be set to "full", you have to provide the source aspect